citrix/citrix-daas-rest-go/citrixquickdeploy/docs/BastionAndRdpAccessOverview.md

 HasEstimatedTimeInMinute returns a boolean if a field has been set.

+### SetEstimatedTimeInMinuteNil

+`func (o *BastionAndRdpAccessOverview) SetEstimatedTimeInMinuteNil(b bool)`

+ SetEstimatedTimeInMinuteNil sets the value for EstimatedTimeInMinute to be an explicit nil

+### UnsetEstimatedTimeInMinute
+`func (o *BastionAndRdpAccessOverview) UnsetEstimatedTimeInMinute()`

+UnsetEstimatedTimeInMinute ensures that no value is present for EstimatedTimeInMinute, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)